Don’t be Accused of Drug Diversion: How to Safely Handle Controlled Substances

 Drug diversion is the act of intentionally, or illegally taking controlled substances.
 As a nurse, being accused of drug diversion can be scary.

 As a result of the increased number of healthcare providers who divert and abuse controlled substances, employers have had to put practices into place to alert them to possible diversion.
 Nurses who divert drugs pose a significant risk to patients.

-I have represented several nurses who were accused of diverting, terminated and then called before the Minnesota Board of Nursing.
+I have represented several nurses who were accused of diverting, terminated, and then called before the Minnesota Board of Nursing.

 It has been documented that about 15% of healthcare providers have drug dependence at some point during their careers.
-This creates a risk of harm to patients because the caregiver may be impaired or may be stealing the patient’s drugs, sometimes replacing it with saline, or stealing the drug waste.
+This creates a risk of harm to patients because the caregiver may be impaired or may be stealing the patient’s drugs, sometimes replacing them with saline, or stealing the drug waste.

 Warning signs of diversion include: